-Revenue recognized during the nine months ended September 30, 2023 and 2022 that was included in the contract liability balance at the beginning of such year was \$5.7 million and \$4.0 million, respectively, for each period.
+Revenue recognized during the nine three months ended September 30, 2023 March 31, 2024 and 2022 2023 that was included in the contract liability balance at the beginning of such year was \$5.7 million \$2.9 million and \$4.0 \$3.1 million respectively, for each period.
 Changes in the contract asset and liability balances during these periods were not materially impacted by any other factors.
-The Company applies the practical expedient to expense incremental costs incurred relating to obtaining a contract when the amortization period of the asset that the Company otherwise would have recognized is one year or less.
+The Company applies a practical expedient to expense incremental costs incurred related to obtaining a contract.
+The Company applies the practical expedient to expense incremental costs incurred relating related to obtaining a contract when the amortization period of the asset that the Company otherwise would have recognized is one year or less.